nepfaff/robot_payload_id/README.md

 --num_fourier_terms 5 --num_timesteps 1000 --use_one_link_arm --logging_path logs/traj
 ```

+*Hint:* Run on multiple cores using `--num_workers`.
+When using multiple workers,
+using `--log_level ERROR` is needed for nice progress bars.

 ### Use a Fourier series trajectory as an initial guess for BSpline trajectory optimization

 First, convert the optimized Fourier series trajectory into a BSpline trajectory: